brandonelderveil/shadowscribe/README.md

 3. Browse to `https://localhost:3000` (accept the self-signed cert if prompted).
 4. Generate a room UUID, pick a passphrase (long and unique!), and share both over a trusted channel with your peers.

-For quick local experiments you can bypass TLS with `ALLOW_INSECURE=true npm start`, but never deploy that configuration to users�it falls back to plain HTTP/WS.
+For quick local experiments you can bypass TLS with `ALLOW_INSECURE=true npm start`, but never deploy that configuration to users it falls back to plain HTTP/WS.

 ## HTTPS / TLS Configuration